Aseel92/Forest-CoverType-Classification/README.md

 ## Project Overview:
 This project addresses a multi-class classification problem using machine learning models to predict the forest cover type of a given area.

-The models are trained on a comprehensive dataset that includes topographical and geological data.

 The goal is to build an accurate and robust classifier that can correctly identify one of the seven cover types.

 ## Dataset: